Vikings know NFL offenses have been flummoxing defenses

 Coach Mike Zimmer said this week, with only a hint of facetiousness in his voice, that the Bears have “800 [plays] for every game,” and the Vikings know they’ll see some things on Sunday that didn’t show up on film.

-It’s there where they’ll lean on their ability to adjust.
+It’s there where they will lean on their ability to adjust.
 And it’s there where Iloka doesn’t seem worried.

 “Even when a team gets you on a good play, they won’t get you [multiple times],” he said.
 “Especially the coaches here — they’ll see it, and they’ll be like, ‘All right — this is what we’re going to do.’
 A team might get one or two plays here and there off something you might not have seen, or a good adjustment by them, but then you adjust back.”